norival/Rfunctions/README.md

 ## tabInput

 Function to make interactive inputs of R dataframes.
-You can enter numeric values, character values, repeated sequences of numbers or characters or make operations on two or more columns and input the names of columns.
+You can enter numeric values, character values, repeated sequences of numbers or characters, sequences of numbers or make operations on two or more columns and input the names of columns.
 Blank in numeric input will result in NA.

 ### Arguments